vladimir-gladkii/template-python-gladkii/README.md

 ```

 https://helm.sh/ru/docs/

+## Classy-FastAPI
+Classy-FastAPI allows you to easily do dependency injection of
+object instances that should persist between FastAPI routes invocations,
+e.g. database connections.
+More on that (with examples) at [Classy-FastAPI GitLab page](https://gitlab.com/companionlabs-opensource/classy-fastapi
+).

 ## GitHub Actions
 GitHub Actions run tests, build and push a Docker image, creat and push a Helm chart release, deploy the project to Kubernetes cluster.